 Private health services are provided by individual health professionals or healthcare companies.
 You usually pay the full cost of private health services.
 You can take out private health insurance to help meet the cost of medical expenses.

 Public services are supported by the State.
 The Health Service Executive (HSE) is responsible for the delivery of public health services.
 Sometimes the HSE provides these services directly and sometimes the HSE funds other organisations to provide these services.

-You are covered by public health services if you are living in Ireland and have lived here, or intend to live here, for at least one year.
+You are covered by public health services if you have been living in Ireland for at least a year or you intend to live here for at least one year.
 This is called being ordinarily resident in Ireland.
 Read more information about ordinary residency and public health services here.